 - 4. The maximum building lot coverage shall be fifty (50) percent.
 Building lot coverage applies to all main and accessory buildings and structures, except that in-ground or at-grade structures are not deemed structures for computing maximum allowable building lot coverage. - 5.
 The minimum front yard setback per zoning lot shall be fifty (50) feet.
 Minimum front yard setback shall be measured from the edge of the abutting right-of-way of public roads, based upon information and standards set forth by the Mason County Road Commission and or the Michigan Department of Transportation (MDOT).
 All yards abutting upon a public or private road shall be considered as a front yard for setback purposes, except as may otherwise be required by this Ordinance.
 No accessory building shall protrude beyond the required front yard setback.
 On a corner lot abutting a residential district, there shall be provided a front yard setback equal to the required front yard setback of the abutting residential zoning district. - 6.
 Within the first thirty (30) feet of the required front setback parking, loading, unloading, and display areas shall be prohibited, with the exception of required driveways or access points.
 Greenbelts shall be provided as per Section 3.13, except, a greenbelt shall be provided for any property, regardless of lot area, having frontage on US-10. - 7.
 Side yard minimum setbacks per zoning lot shall be twenty-five (25) feet, except as required elsewhere in this subsection.
 Off-street parking shall be permitted in a required side yard setback when said side yard abuts a nonresidential district.
 Where a commercial district abuts a residential district, the minimum distance between a commercial structure and said common district line shall be twenty-five (25) feet and off-street parking shall be permitted to occupy the required side yard, provided there shall be maintained a minimum landscaped setback of twenty (20) feet between the nearest point of the off-street parking area, exclusive of access driveways, and the nearest point of the common district line. - a.
-Zero lot line option: Where a building on the abutting property has been erected on the side lot line, or is approved to be erected on the side lot line, and where both building walls will abut each other, new principal buildings may be erected on one side lot line provided: - 1.
+Zero lot line option: New principal buildings may be erected on one side lot line provided: - 1.
 The building has an approved fire rating for zero-lot line development under the building code. - 2.
 The building has adequate fire access preserved pursuant to fire code requirements. - 3.
-A maintenance access easement is granted by the adjacent property owner and recorded with the County Register of Deeds and provided to the zoning administrator with the site plan or plot plan. - 4.
+The zero lot line side is not adjacent to a street. - 4.
+A maintenance access easement is granted by the adjacent property owner and recorded with the County Register of Deeds and provided to the zoning administrator with the site plan or plot plan. - 5.
+The building is not adjacent to wetlands, or waterfront. - 6.
 The lot shall comply with district regulations in terms of size and frontage requirements.